fluent/fluent-operator/README.md

 ##### Fluentd quick start

-Fluentd can receives logs from Fluent Bit, both needs to enable the forward plugin.
+Fluentd in Fluent Operator is used to receive logs from Fluent Bit or other sources like HTTP and Syslog, etc.

 ```
 kubectl apply -f manifests/quick-start/fluentd-forward.yaml